jucarcan96/jucarcan96/README.md

 # 👋 Hi, I'm Juan Carlos Candelo

 ## 👨‍💻 Systems Engineer | QA
-I'm a professional with solid experience in software quality, specializing in requirements gathering and analysis, execution of functional and non-functional tests, as well as designing and implementing testing strategies to ensure software quality.
+I am a professional with solid experience in software quality, specializing in requirements gathering and analysis, execution of functional and non-functional tests, as well as designing and implementing testing strategies to ensure software quality.

 ---

 ## 🛠️ Skills
-✅ Requirements gathering and analysis.
+✅ Requirements gathering and analysis
-✅ Execution of functional tests (Regression, Acceptance, System).
+✅ Execution of functional tests (Regression, Acceptance, System)
-✅ Non-functional testing (Load, Performance, Usability).
+✅ Non-functional testing (Load, Performance, Usability)
-✅ Software implementation.
+✅ Software implementation
-✅ Test case design and execution.
+✅ Test case design and execution
-✅ Issue reporting.
+✅ Issue reporting
-✅ SQL query creation and execution.
+✅ SQL query creation and execution
-✅ Software and API testing and analysis.
+✅ Software and API testing and analysis

 ---